hannesdatta/course-dprep/content/docs/modules/week1/_index.md

 ## Live stream 1
 - Introduction to the course <!--([re-watch](https://youtu.be/iq88xsSGyTg)))-->
+- Preview of a reproducible workflow (think of it as the "final product" you will build in this class)
+- Introduction to the datasets used in class

 <!--## Kick-starting your week
 - Watch [the energizer for the week](https://youtu.be/2xc6a2BCEAQ) on YouTube!